dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  The world is changing very fast.
-Big will not beat small anymore.
-It will be the fast beating the slow.
+  Courage stands halfway between cowardice and rashness, one of which is a lack, the other an excess of courage.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
-## 🌟 Experiences (1108 days)
+## 🌟 Experiences (1109 days)

 ### 🧮 Programming languages